-Students will apply to the graphic design program director for acceptance to enter an intern relationship with a local or regional business or graphic design firm for one semester with close monitoring from the graphic design program director.
-Acceptance of application for the internship is determined by the visual arts department faculty.
+Students will apply to the graphic design program director for acceptance to enter an intern relationship with a local or regional business or graphic design firm for one semester, with close monitoring from the graphic design program director.
+Acceptance of application for the internship is determined by the art and design department faculty.
 Therefore, the student must be granted acceptance prior to enrollment.
-Prerequisites: AR 230 Graphic Design II, AR 235 Graphic Design II, and AR 330 Graphic Design III.
+Prerequisites: AR 230 Graphic Design I, AR 235 Graphic Design II, and AR 330 Graphic Design III.
 An internship can be taken concurrently with Graphic Design III.
 Instructor approval required.
-(Fall & Spring)
+(Fall and Spring)